-- a) Report to the district governor on all district Foundation activities monthly, including qualification status of clubs and district. - b) Oversee and serve as an ex-officio member of all subcommittees. - c) Together with the district governor, provide one of the two authorizing signatures for the use of the District Designated Fund to reflect the decisions of the district Rotary Foundation committee. - d) Confirm that global grant applications are completed and confirm that the sponsor clubs are qualified. - e) Serve as the primary contact for district grants. - f) Oversee the district qualification process and compliance with the requirements of qualifying, including ensuring that the annual financial assessment of the financial management plan and its implementation is properly distributed to the clubs in the district.
+- a) Report to the district governor on all district Foundation activities monthly, including qualification status of clubs and district. - b) Together with the district governor, provide one of the two authorizing signatures for the use of the District Designated Fund to reflect the decisions of the district Rotary Foundation committee. - c) Confirm that global grant applications are completed and confirm that the sponsor clubs are qualified. - d) Serve as the primary contact for district grants.

-- g) Work with the governor and other district committee chairs to ensure Rotary Foundation activities are properly included in such committees. - h) Work with the district governor, district trainer, and the district training committee to plan, organize, and promote district seminars, the district Rotary Foundation seminar, the district training assembly, presidents-elect training seminar, and grant management seminars, focusing on agenda and content. - i) Provide support to club Foundation committees. - j) Assist the governor-elect in obtaining input from Rotarians before establishing district Foundation goals for implementation during his/her term as governor. - k) Assist the governor in nominating qualified recipients for district Rotary Foundation awards. - 1) Ensure Rotary Foundation grant activities are reported on at a district meeting to which all clubs are invited or eligible to attend, as required by the terms and conditions of Foundation grants.
-(October 2013 Trustees Mtg., Dec.
-8)
+- e) Oversee the district qualification process and compliance with the requirements of qualifying, including ensuring that the annual financial assessment of the financial management plan and its implementation is properly distributed to the clubs in the district. - f) Work with the district governor, district trainer, and the district training committee to plan, organize, and promote district seminars, the district training assembly, presidentselect training seminar, and grant management seminars, focusing on agenda and content. - g) Assist the governor-elect in obtaining input from Rotarians before establishing district Foundation goals for implementation during his/her term as governor. - h) Ensure Rotary Foundation grant activities are reported on at a district meeting to which all clubs are invited or eligible to attend, as required by the terms and conditions of Foundation grants.
+(January 2020 Trustees Mtg., Dec.
+65)

-Source: April 2009 Trustees Mtg., Dec.
-102 Amended by March 2012 Trustees Mtg., Dec.
+Amended by March 2012 Trustees Mtg., Dec.
 120; October 2012 Trustees Mtg., Dec.
 16; October 2013 Trustees Mtg., Dec.
-8
+8; October 2018 Mtg., Bd.
+Dec.
+57; January 2020 Trustees Mtg., Dec.
+61; January 2020 Trustees Mtg., Dec.
+65

-7.010.6.
-Authority to Remove District Rotary Foundation Committee Chair If the governor, governor-elect, and governor-nominee all agree, the district Rotary Foundation committee chair may be removed for cause when there are significant issues that cannot be resolved.
-(April 2015 Trustees Mtg., Dec.
-108)
+25.010.6.
+Authority to Remove District Rotary Foundation Committee Chair

+If the assigned Trustee, governor, governor-elect, and governor-nominee all agree, the district Rotary Foundation committee chair may be removed for cause when there are significant issues that cannot be resolved.
+(October 2020 Trustees Mtg., Dec.
+35)